Initial Evaluation for Adolescents (Teenagers)

 It is also important to note that medication is not always part of the treatment recommendation; however, therapy almost always is.
 See more information about Dr. Adair’s therapy services below.

 Dr. Adair provides medication monitoring, and if your teen is prescribed a medication, she will want to monitor it closely.
-This also will require both you and your teen to be present at future appointments, and the frequency of appointments will vary for each individual.
-Dr. Adair is conservative in her medication treatment, meaning she will start patients with low doses and slowly make adjustments.
+This also will require both you and your teen to be present at future appointments.
+The frequency of appointments will vary.
+Dr. Adair is conservative in her medication treatment, meaning she will start your teen with low doses and slowly make changes and adjustments.
 Dr. Adair believes medication is only one part of the treatment process.
-Research shows that the best results occur with a combined treatment plan of medication and therapy.
-If medication is warranted, Dr. Adair will be very intentional about making sure additional components to treatment (i.e. therapy, nutrition, medical treatment, exercise etc.) are in place.
+If medication is warranted, Dr. Adair will be very intentional about making additional treatment recommendations.
 Dr. Adair will also want to collaborate and coordinate care with your teen’s therapist to ensure optimal treatment.

 Dr. Adair also provides medication and therapy as a combined service.
 This can be useful for parents who are looking for one provider for both services.
 Before providing combined care, Dr. Adair will need to determine if your teen’s condition or symptoms would be better treated with only one provider.
 If necessary, she will refer you and your teen to a therapist who is skilled in providing appropriate therapy, and moving forward, she will provide the medication.
 She will collaborate with the therapist to ensure optimal treatment is provided for your teen.